Best Dachshund Toys

 Dog Snuffle Ball

 This one is so much fun!
-The dog snuffle ball is a cool way to roll up and hide your dog’s food or dog treats and they have to pull each fleece strand out to get to the reward.
+The dog snuffle ball is a cool way to roll up and hide your dog’s food or dog treats and they have to sniff out and unroll each fleece strand to get to the reward.

-This one kept my little Gretta busy for a while.
+This one kept my little Gretta busy for a good 30 minutes.
 As you can see, it was her birthday and she was wearing her pretty pink dress for the occasion.
 This was one of her new toys she opened, and she loved it!

 It took her a while to get through all of the strands.
 It was perfect to keep her occupied and tired out for the rest of the afternoon.